mclaros/Simple-Asteroids/README.markdown

  Just open the `index.html` file on any modern browser.

 ##Credits
  Could not have been possible without [nholland94](https://github.com/nholland94) and his great math skills.

+ Many thanks to madrobby for the great [keymaster.js](https://github.com/madrobby/keymaster) library.

 ##Screenshot
 ![](http://i39.tinypic.com/8zmtmp.jpg)